Taicanium/Sylver-Ink/README.md

 ## Usage

-Upon running Sylver Ink for the first time, the user will be informed that the default database does not exist, and it will be automatically created in the user's My Documents folder.
-An option is currently provided to populate the database with placeholder data.
+Upon running Sylver Ink for the first time, the default database will be automatically created in the user's My Documents folder, blank and ready to be impregnated.

 ### Introduction